thurtz/micro_X/docs/source/developer/micro_X_Code_Quality_Review_Accomplishments.md

 * **Added Negative Test Cases:** Several new test cases were added to `clean_command_test_cases`.
 These new tests explicitly assert that `_clean_extracted_command` does **not** modify valid commands containing common shell syntax, such as:
     * `echo '$(pwd)'`
     * `echo`

+# **Change Log: Documentation and User Experience Improvements**

+## **Date: 2025-10-09**

+## **This document details a series of changes made to improve the documentation and user experience of micro_X.**

+## **1. Issues Addressed**

+This series of changes addresses several discrepancies found between the project's documentation and its actual behavior.
+The goal is to ensure that the documentation is accurate, clear, and helpful for both end-users and developers.

+## **2. Summary of Changes**

+*   **Created `user_scripts/` directory:** The `user_scripts/` directory, which is expected by the code for user-defined scripts, was missing.
+It has been created and a `.placeholder` file has been added to ensure it is tracked by git.
+*   **Updated `README.md`:** The `README.md` file has been updated to:
+    *   Clarify that any unknown command is automatically sent to the AI for translation.
+    *   Clarify that the `/translate` command can be used to force a query to be treated as a natural language command.
+    *   Update the description of the `/config` command to reflect its current functionality (starting and stopping the web server).
+    *   Remove the "Runtime AI Configuration" section from the "Key Features" section.
+*   **Updated User Guide:** The user guide has been updated to be more accurate and consistent with the current implementation:
+    *   `docs/source/user_guide/01_installation.md`: Removed the redundant `chmod +x setup.sh` command.
+    *   `docs/source/user_guide/03_ai_features.md`: Clarified the AI translation functionality, explaining the difference between automatic and forced translation.
+    *   `docs/source/user_guide/04_command_categorization.md`: Corrected the categorization prompt to match the current implementation.
+    *   `docs/source/user_guide/05_management_and_utils.md`: Updated the description of the `/config` command and added a note recommending the use of aliases over direct script execution.
+    *   `docs/source/user_guide/07_advanced_topics.md`: Corrected the description of `semi_interactive` commands.

+## **3. Impact**

+These changes improve the overall quality and usability of the project by:

+*   **Reducing Confusion:** The documentation now accurately reflects the behavior of the application, reducing potential confusion for users.
+*   **Improving User Experience:** The creation of the `user_scripts/` directory and the clarification of command functionalities make the application easier to use.
+*   **Enhancing Developer Experience:** The updated documentation makes it easier for developers to understand the project and contribute to it.